happycamper1129/jwtExpress/README.md

 app.use(jwt({ secret: 'shhhhhhared-secret'}).unless({path: ['/token']}));
 ```

 This is especially useful when applying to multiple routes.
+In the example above, `path` can be a string, a regexp, or an array of any of those.

-> If you need additional configuration options for the `.unless` syntax, please see [express-unless](https://github.com/jfromaniello/express-unless).
+> For more details on the `.unless` syntax including additional options, please see [express-unless](https://github.com/jfromaniello/express-unless).

 This module also support tokens signed with public/private key pairs.
 Instead of a secret, you can specify a Buffer with the public key